tpchina/tpchina.github.io/_pages/tutorials.md

 ---
 layout: page
 permalink: /readings/
-title: Readings
+title: 资料
 description: Readings about theorem proving.
+nav: true
 ---
 ### Official
-{% for items in site.data.assistants.official%}
+{% for items in site.data.tutorials.official%}
 * <a class="page-link" href="{{items.link}}"> {{items.name}} </a>
 {% endfor %}

 ### Tutorials/Books

-{% for item in site.data.assistants.books_tutorials%}
+{% for item in site.data.tutorials.books_tutorials%}
 #### {{item.name}}
 {% for reading in item.readings%}
 {% if reading.authors %}